 I liked espresso, hazelnut liqueur and gelato well enough (ok, a lot) by themselves, but had no idea combining gelato and espresso was a thing until I married into the Italian culture.
 I vividly remember a sunny day in Rome when we stopped for our daily afternoon espresso and gelato (yes, daily) and the Italian Husband combined the two.

 The affogato is an Italian classic, the perfect afternoon pick-me-up treat of sweet vanilla gelato and a shot of espresso.
 However, what’s another afternoon pick-me-up that we all know and love?
-Liquor.
-And what liquor would taste amazing with both vanilla bean and coffee?
+Liqueur.
+And what liqueur would taste amazing with both vanilla bean and coffee?
 It had to be hazelnut.
 And what do you know, I happened to have a bottle of hazelnut liqueur looking lonely in the cabinet.

 How to make the world’s easiest dessert (the affogato) look fancier than it really is